Antony-M1/huggingface/welcome.md

 # Welcome

-your going see how to use the hugging Face
+your going to see how to use the hugging Face

 ### Getting started with our git and git-lfs interface